GSA/openacr-website/_pages/vendor.md

 ## Accessibility Subject Matter Expert (SME)

 The role of the [Accessibility SME]({{ site.baseurl }}/accessibility-expert) is defined on its own page.

+## Vendors also buy software

+Many vendors are also are concerned with [accessible procurement]({{ site.baseurl }}/procurement) because they also need to buy accessible software.